 If, despite our strong advice against travel, you decide to visit central or western Mindanao, seek professional security advice and have effective personal security measures in place.

 Kidnapping: There is a very high threat of kidnapping in the southern Philippines, especially at coastal resorts and isolated coastal locations.
 The threat is highest along the Zamboanga peninsula and in the Sulu Archipelago.
 Groups based in the Sulu Archipelago have demonstrated the capability to carry out attacks at locations around Mindanao and in eastern Malaysia.

 Recent attacks have also created concerns that these groups have the capability to target locations frequented by tourists in southern Palawan, southern Negros, southern Cebu or Siquijor.

 If you choose to visit coastal resorts around southern Palawan, southern Negros, southern Cebu or Siquijor, exercise caution and ensure your hotel has appropriate security measures in place.
 Avoid isolated coastal locations, especially after dark.

 Warning for sailors: Yachts and other vessels in the southern Sulu Sea and those sailing between Sabah, Malaysia and Palawan in the Philippines are also at risk from kidnapping.
 In November 2016 a yacht was attacked in waters between eastern Sabah and Sulu by militants based in the southern Philippines.
-One German national was kidnapped and another killed.
+One German national was killed on the yacht and another killed after several months in captivity.
 In April 2014 two German nationals were kidnapped from their yacht in the Sulu Sea near Palawan Island, and were released after six months in captivity.
 A number of commercial seamen have also been kidnapped from cargo vessels in the area in 2016.
 See our

 travelling by boat page for more information.